AaveChain/FestivalTicketNFT/README.md

 ```

-**NOTE:** We Can check contract on ethereum platform also for clarification
+**NOTE:** We can also check contract on ethereum platform also for clarification

 **Step 2: Buying Tickets from the Organizer**

-In this step, you'll buy tickets from the organizer at a fixed price.
+In this step, we'll buy tickets from the organizer at a fixed price.
 Here's the flow:

 In the deployed contract instance (under the "Deployed Contracts" section), find the "buyTicket" function.
 Click on the "buyTicket" function.
 Now, let's explain what values to enter:

 In the "from" field: Enter our Ethereum address.
 This is the address that will be used to buy the ticket.
-For example, you can use 0xourAddress.
+For example, we can use 0xourAddress.
 Example:

 In "from": 0xourAddress (Replace ourAddress with our actual Ethereum address)